Roopraj23/lightingEffect_OpenGL/README.md

 Use A & S keys to increase and decrease the light on the object respectively.

-Try to change all the arguments and value and play with the code.
+Try to change all the arguments and values and play with the code.